-UCSF Medical Center is one of the few medical centers in California to offer an advanced technology, called magnetic navigation, to perform radiofrequency catheter ablations, a technique pioneered at UCSF to treat arrhythmia.
+UCSF Health is one of the few medical centers in California using an advanced technology, called magnetic navigation, to perform radiofrequency catheter ablations, a technique pioneered at UCSF to treat arrhythmia.

 The technology enables doctors to correct arrhythmias with increased precision and fewer complications.

 In traditional interventional cardiac procedures, doctors manually insert and maneuver instruments, such as catheters and guidewires.
 The magnetic navigation system is computer-controlled and uses magnets to direct instruments through veins into the heart and coronary arteries.

 Doctors digitally control movement of the instruments from a control room outside the operating suite, using monitors and point-and-click navigation tools and other instruments.
 Doctors move catheters remotely using a 3D model of the patient's heart.